ocaml/ocaml.org/data/planet/tarides/tarides-wins-the-fic-2020-startup-award.md

 source:
 ---

-<p>We are very excited to announce that Tarides has <a href="https://www.forum-fic.com/en/home/price/the-fic-start-up-award.htm">won an
+<p>We are very excited to announce that Tarides has <a href="https://www.forum-fic.com/en/home/price/the-fic-start-up-award.htm - [404 Not Found]">won an
 award</a>
 from the International Cybersecurity Forum (FIC 2020).</p>
 <p>Organized every year in Lille (France), the International